-- You have extra time to make your decision.
-Students have more time to think about the goals, achievements and figure out the best pathway to achieve their career goals.
+- You have extra time to make your decision and think about your goals, achievements and figure out the best pathway to achieve your career goals.

 - If you don’t think you’re ready for university, delaying a year can allow you more time to think about whether a course is right for you.
 You can also use this time to obtain more experience, develop your talents, and boost your confidence.

-- You may feel more prepared to attend university after a year of working or traveling.
+- You may feel more prepared to attend university after a year of working or travelling.
 You may also opt to change courses or not attend university at all, which is quite OK.

 - Spend your gap year acquiring job experience and researching the course if you’re thinking of deferring because you’re not sure if a course is right for you.
 This will assist you in making an informed decision and relieve the stress of beginning a course you are unsure about.

-- Many students are unaware of the myriad of conditions that are associated with deferring admission.
+- Many students are unaware of the myriad of conditions associated with deferring admission.
 Deferment can be difficult to succeed without a strategy.

 - Many students fail to utilise their gap years or apply for deferment for the wrong reasons.
 Don’t put your place on hold only to please your friends.
 It may appear to be a wonderful holiday, but spending so much time without a clear objective can be challenging, especially if your peers go to university or start apprenticeships while you’re stranded at home.